Myth 1: Cash forecasting should be tied to an ERP Project

-This myth is related to the ERP myth at the top of the list.
-Companies have developed a wrongheaded notion that all initiative with a software component must be IT projects.
+This is directly related to the ERP myth at the top of this list (Myth 1: Cash forecasting should be tied to an ERP Project).
+Companies have developed a misguided notion that all initiatives with a software component must be IT led projects.
 Because of this, many consider the procurement and deployment of a simple system, such as cash forecasting, an IT project.
-This attitude is totally wrong for two reasons.
+Wrong on two counts:

-First of all, the application itself is just a small part of developing cash forecasting.
-It is much more important to create internal processes and readiness to create reliable cash forecasts.
-This entails e.g. creating a project plan, selling the project to the top management , selling the project to the subsidiaries, and giving the subsidiaries good instructions.
+First of all, the application itself is just a small part in the development of a reliable cash forecast.
+It is much more important to create internal processes and preparedness to develop a reliable cash forecast including; creating a project plan, selling the project to senior management, business stakeholder, subsidiaries etc. and providing your subsidiaries with clear and transparent instruction.

-You don’t need to involve the IT department to start using a modern cloud solution.
+You don’t need to involve your IT department to start using a modern cloud solution.

 Myth 4: Excel is a cash forecasting tool

-Some companies think that using Excel for cash forecasting saves them money.
-While it is true, using Excel saves on software license costs, you should consider the cost of all the manual work involved in using Excel.
-When you consider this, you’ll find out that Excel cannot compete with modern cloud applications even on price.
+Some companies believe that using Excel for cash forecasting saves them money.
+While it may be true that using Excel saves on software license costs, you should consider the resource cost of all the manual work involved in using spreadsheets.
+When you consider this, you’ll discover Excel cannot compete with modern cloud applications, even on price.

-Any changes done to Excel spreadsheets typically remain undocumented.
-After the clever intern who developed the nifty macros and formulas is no longer around, nobody knows how the application generates the numbers.
+Changes and updates made to Excel spreadsheets typically remain undocumented.
+After the clever intern, who developed the nifty macros and formulas, is no longer around……nobody knows how the application generates the numbers.

-On the other hand, Excel is an excellent tool to be used with a cash forecasting solution.
+In its defence, Excel is an excellent tool, which can be comfortably used with a cash forecasting solution.
 By transferring information from your cash forecast to Excel, you can utilize formulas and macros to create dazzling management reports.

-Some larger companies with a dedicated treasury function believes cash forecasting is a part of their TMS (treasury management system).
-This is likely due to the treasury not having real experience and expertise from software and its procurement.
+Some larger companies, with a dedicated treasury function, believe cash forecasting is a part of their TMS (treasury management system).
+This misconception can be due, in part, to the treasury in question not having the benefit of experience and expertise with alternative software options and their procurement.